 Can I plea bargain for a touch of artistic licence here?
 I’m introducing a third Fab Four into the mix, and not an EMI act either, but in this inter-planetary instance, every bit as relevant.
-Released posthumously in the 1980s, ABBA International did a Nordic Continental Dusty by assembling various foreign-language collectibles but with additional appropriately assembled global-themed English recordings, creating a journey through a European canon (Waterloo in French?
+Released posthumously in the 1980s, ABBA International did a Nordic Continental Dusty by assembling various foreign-language collectibles from the Springfield archives, but with additional appropriately assembled global-themed English recordings, creating a journey through a European canon (Waterloo in French?
 Who on earth said ABBA didn’t understand irony!), that was highly regarded and now much sought-after by the faithful.

 As far as the world of David Bowie is concerned, he’s been fond of the odd China Girl, had It’s No Game (No.1) guest-narrated in Japanese, and with Americans he seems to like them Young or is just out-and-out Afraid Of them.
 The Universal title is pretty easy to understand in any vernacular, though admittedly I was tempted to use EMI’s original title for Best Of Bowie – the occasionally egocentric The Man Who Changed The World.
 But would the Earthling who described himself as an ‘Internationalist’ (Radio 1’s Simon Bates was asking him what he considered his nationality to be) really use his power of veto on such a uniting nations project?
 Especially as none of the following have never been issued on a studio album worldwide: